Harnessing ecosystem-based adaptation to drive progress towards global targets

 Friends of Ecosystem-based Adaptation (FEBA), a collaborative network of over 100 organisations dedicated to advancing the awareness and uptake of ecosystem-based approaches in global adaptation and resilience efforts, has launched a pivotal report at the 16th meeting of the Conference of the Parties (COP) to the Convention on Biological Diversity (CBD).

-In January 2024, FEBA established an expert working group under the guidance of the Convention on Biological Diversity (CBD) Secretariat and the Climate and Development Knowledge Network (CDKN) to work on supporting national target setting and implementation of Kunming-Montreal Global Biodiversity Framework (KMGBF) Targets 8 and 11.
+In January 2024, FEBA established an expert working group under the guidance of the Convention on Biological Diversity (CBD) Secretariat and the Climate and Development Knowledge Network (CDKN) to work on supporting national target setting and implementation of targets 8 and 11 under the Kunming-Montreal Global Biodiversity Framework (KMGBF).

 Over the last few months, the diverse group of experts developed the newly launched report by consolidating over 12 years of evidence and best practices that link biodiversity and climate change.
 The result provides a comprehensive guide for policymakers and practitioners.